crusaderky/pshell/README.md

-pshell: get rit of all bash scripts
+pshell: get rid of all bash scripts
 ===================================
 Python API to completely replace bash scripting